safullah/git/gitcmds.md

 git checkout HEAD filename: Discards changes in the working directory. git reset HEAD filename: Unstages file changes in the staging area. git reset commit_SHA: Resets to a previous commit in your commit history.

+git branch: Lists all a Git project’s branches. git branch branch_name: Creates a new branch. git checkout branch_name: Used to switch from one branch to another. git merge branch_name: Used to join file changes from one branch to another. git branch -d branch_name: Deletes the branch specified.

+You’ll need the -D option, because these feature branches were never merged into master: git branch -D branchname

+Enter git remote -v to list the remotes.
+Notice the output:
+origin    /home/ccuser/workspace/curriculum/science-quizzes (fetch)
+origin    /home/ccuser/workspace/curriculum/science-quizzes (push)
+Git lists the name of the remote, origin, as well as its location.
+Git automatically names this remote origin, because it refers to the remote repository of origin.
+However, it is possible to safely change its name.
+The remote is listed twice: once for (fetch) and once for (push).
+We’ll learn about these later in the lesson.

+ch and merge changes from the remote
+Create a branch to work on a new project feature Develop the feature on your branch and commit your work Fetch and merge from the remote again (in case new commits were made while you were working) Push your branch up to the remote for review
+Steps 1 and 4 are a safeguard against merge conflicts, which occur when two branches contain file changes that cannot be merged with the git merge command.

+A remote is a Git repository that lives outside your Git project folder.
+Remotes can live on the web, on a shared network or even in a separate folder on your local computer.
+The Git Collaborative Workflow are steps that enable smooth project development when multiple collaborators are working on the same Git project.

+git clone: Creates a local copy of a remote. git remote -v: Lists a Git project’s remotes. git fetch: Fetches work from the remote into the local copy. git merge origin/master: Merges origin/master into your local branch. git push origin <branch_name>: Pushes a local branch to the origin remote.